-Students eligible for a conditional admission, pending successful completion of the Intensive English Program, will be issued an I-20 for language training.
-The education level on the I-20 will not be changed until the student has successfully completed the Intensive English Program and met all other requirements to begin their degree program.
+Students eligible for a conditional admission will be issued an I-20 for language training.
+The education level on the I-20 will not be changed until the student has successfully completed all other requirements to begin their degree program.
 It may be possible that students who are issued an I-20 for language training who provide a higher IELTS or TOEFL upon arrival may not have courses available to meet visa regulations.